-Microscopy visualizes things that are invisible to the eye.
-As a result, it creates progress and makes a key contribution to research on topics such as cancer, the environment, materials, and the climate.
+Microscopy makes things visible which would otherwise be invisible to the eye.
+As a result, it drives progress and makes a key contribution to research on topics such as cancer, the environment, materials, and the climate.

 Frank Balle: Electron microscopy is an important tool for us in research and development, for example in connection with biobased materials or materials that we use for technical applications.
 As part of this, we ask ourselves about factors such as longevity or circularity.
 Electron microscopy provides us with detailed information about interface microstructure, which gives us precious insights that we can use to make materials, components, and systems more sustainable or replace them if necessary.

 Elke Haustein: It is important that we at ZEISS act on our responsibility and be pioneers, including with the production, delivery, and optimization of our devices.
 This is how we can keep driving sustainability.

 Roya Akhavan: What goal do ZEISS and INATECH have and how are we edging closer toward it together?

 Elke Haustein: Our goal is to build a new platform for electron microscopy that will provide the foundation for part of our devices for the next decade.
 Technology and finance are not the only relevant perspectives, either.
 Rather, we are also taking sustainability into account.
 In one-and-a-half to two years’ time, we want to offer an electron microscope that suits the current era in terms of the material and energy resources needed for production as well as the resources that are used.
 Customers should be able to optimize the energy demand during usage.

 Sebastian Kilchert: Asking the overarching question of ‘How can we make the new platform more sustainable?’ has resulted in an entire array of lower-level goals.
 They see us looking from a variety of perspectives and trying to find new ways to exert influence.
 Often, the things you can do to become more sustainable are not entirely clear.
 Our first goal was to demonstrate the specific leverage points that we have.